micmejia/bible-dump/AMPC/Matthew/Matt 2.md

-And [^j]receiving an answer to their asking, they were divinely instructed _and_ warned in a dream not to go back to Herod; so they departed to their own country by a different way.
+And receiving an answer to their asking, they were divinely instructed _and_ warned in a dream not to go back to Herod; so they departed to their own country by a different way.